 - Check: Performs a custom check on any data that is entered into a database.
-The check contraint includes code checks or range checks.
+The check constraint includes code checks or range checks.

 - Unique: Makes sure that all values entered in a column are unique.
-It can be used for things such as storing e-mail addresses as each user must have a unique one.
+It can be used for storing e-mail addresses as each user must have a unique one.

-- Foreign Key: A foreign key links data in one table to another.
+- Foreign Key: A foreign key links data from one table to another.
 This ensures that data in one table is not accidentally deleted without corresponding changes in related tables.

 The checks above are all used to maintain the consistency, accuracy, and logical integrity of the data.